Find Trade Colleges

 $14,495 Avg Student Debt

 Lansing Community College landed the #10 spot in the 2023 rankings for the most popular associate degree trade school programs.
-LCC is a public institution located in Lansing, Michigan.
-The school has a medium-sized population, and it awarded 1,276 associate degrees in 2021-2022.
+Lansing, Michigan is the setting for this medium-sized institution of higher learning.
+The public school handed out associate degrees to 1,276 students in 2021-2022.

 In-state students pay an average of $7,340 in tuition and fees if they attend LCC full time.
-If you are from out of state, expect to pay an average of $10,760.
-By the time they get their associate degree, students from this school have racked up an average of $14,495 in student loans.
-Around 66% of those degree recipients were women.
+Out-of-state students pay an average of $10,760.
+Associate Degree recipients from LCC accumulate an average of $14,495 in student debt by the time they complete their degree.
+Of those students who received their degree, 66% were women.

-LCC does offer online classes for certain degree levels.
+Online courses are available at LCC, but you will need to check with the school to see if they are available for your field of interest.
 In 2020-2021 about 90% of the undergraduate students at the school chose to take one or more online courses.

 #11